peterchijioke/myPortfolio/README.md

 # myPortfolio

- this is a simple profile website for developers made with SASS and HTML
+this is a simple profile website for developers designed with SASS and HTML